open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/manual.md

 ## Logs

-The documentation for the logs API & SDK is missing, you can help make it available by
+The documentation for the logs API and SDK is missing.
+You can help make it available by
 [editing this page](https://github.com/open-telemetry/opentelemetry.io/edit/main/content/en/docs/instrumentation/net/manual.md).